 CURRIES, CHILLIS AND ONE POT MEALS

-It’s the time when I start thinking about curries and warming meals.
+It’s the time when I start thinking about curries and something warming.
 This aubergine and cherry tomato curry by Meera Sodha is easy to make and it’s one of those recipes where I might freeze half for another day.
 I served it here with some brown basmati rice and some cucumber, yoghurt and mint in a raita.

-As well as a normal chilli recipe which can also be frozen, I make vegetarian chilli and serve it with brown basmati rice, some Greek yoghurt and a simple guacamole made with a mashed up avocado. some lemon juice and a bit of coriander.
+As well as a normal chilli recipe which can also be frozen, I make vegetarian chilli and serve it with brown basmati rice, some Greek yoghurt and an quick guacamole made with a mashed up avocado. some lemon juice and a bit of coriander.

 MISE EN PLACE